 Erasmus MC professors and PhD students founded the foundation Muziek als Medicijn

-MAM (Music as Medicine) Foundation is doing research on music as an innovative method for medical treatments in and outside the medical health care system their research is ‘evidence based’.
-According to MAM music is a sustainable form of treatment that has no side effects.
-The good accessibility of music in combination with minimal costs enables a broad application and can save health care costs.
-By carrying out systematic literature analyzes and high-quality clinical research, the research group contributes to the cultivation of knowledge about the functioning and application of music within the medical health care sector in The Netherlands.
+The MAM (Music as Medicine) Foundation is actively engaged in researching the innovative use of music as a medical treatment both within and outside the healthcare system, and their research is grounded in evidence.
+According to MAM, music serves as a sustainable form of treatment with no side effects.
+The widespread accessibility of music, coupled with minimal costs, facilitates broad applications and has the potential to save healthcare costs.
+Through systematic literature analyses and high-quality clinical research, the research group contributes to expanding our knowledge about the functioning and application of music within the medical healthcare sector in the Netherlands.

-It’s a cold Tuesday evening, the perfect night to watch a Netflix serie, but in stead of being entertained by Supergirl I’m acing my New Year’s resolution.
-My aim is to gather evidence-based information about new treatments in the medical health care sector and the effects of music on our brain.
-I want to implement all this collected wisdom in my company DesiYUP.
-In my December vlog 2018 I mentioned that DesiYUP’s new theme will be #musictherapy.
-I strongly believe that certain music, for example Indian instrumental classical music, is more than just entertainment; it has ‘healing’ powers.
-Music deserves to be researched and luckily there are many professors and PhD students who agree with me on this matter.
-There have been indications for years that music affects the brain, and reduces anxiety, stress and pain.
-For example: the most common blood pressure disorders are high blood pressure (hypertension) and low blood pressure (hypotension).
-Scientific research measured that high blood pressure can be reduced by listening to soothing music according to a study by scientists Sutoo and Akiyama in 2004.
+On a chilly Tuesday evening, the ideal time to indulge in a Netflix series, I find myself diverging from the entertainment of Supergirl to fulfill my New Year’s resolution.
+My goal is to gather evidence-based information about new treatments in the medical healthcare sector and the effects of music on our brain.
+I aim to implement this wealth of knowledge into DesiYUP.
+I firmly believe that certain music, such as Indian instrumental classical music, transcends mere entertainment; it possesses ‘healing’ powers.
+Music warrants thorough research, and fortunately, many professors and PhD students share my conviction.
+For years, there have been indications that music profoundly influences the brain, reducing anxiety, stress, and pain.
+For instance, the most prevalent blood pressure disorders—high blood pressure (hypertension) and low blood pressure (hypotension)—can be positively impacted by listening to soothing music, as demonstrated in a study by scientists Sutoo and Akiyama in 2004.

 Music as Medicine

-Now, the most relevant question of this blog is: what kind of music can reduce anxiety, pain or stress?
-To be frank, scientists don’t have a precise answer to his question as yet.
-Sorry to disappoint you, but after reading thousands of scientific articles about the effects of music doctors and scientists came up with a summary of features that describes so called ‘healthy music’?
-Here they are: rhythm, tone, melody, tempo, harmony, volume, texture, not-dissonant and timbre.
+The pivotal question addressed in this blog is: What type of music can effectively reduce anxiety, pain, or stress?
+Regrettably, scientists have yet to provide a precise answer.
+Despite reading thousands of scientific articles on the effects of music, doctors and scientists have compiled a summary of features that describe so-called ‘healthy music’: rhythm, tone, melody, tempo, harmony, volume, texture, non-dissonant, and timbre.

 Mahesvari